Matthew Brettingham: London townhouses

 From 1747, Brettingham operated from London as well as Norwich.
 This period marks a turning point in his career, as he was now no longer designing country houses and farm buildings just for the local aristocrats and the Norfolk gentry, but for the greater aristocracy based in London.

-One of Brettingham's greatest solo commissions came when he was asked to design a town house for the 9th Duke of Norfolk in St. James's Square, London.
+One of Brettingham's greatest solo commissions came when he was asked to design a town house for Edward Howard, 9th Duke of Norfolk in St James's Square, London.
 Completed in 1756, the exterior of this mansion was similar to those of many of the great palazzi in Italian cities: bland and featureless, the piano nobile distinguishable only by its tall pedimented windows.
 This arrangement, devoid of pilasters and a pediment giving prominence to the central bays at roof height, was initially too severe for the English taste, even by the fashionable Palladian standards of the day.
 Early critics declared the design "insipid".
+There were, however, exceptions to this view; after attending the opening party in 1756, Horace Walpole described the house as "a scene of magnificence and taste".

-However, the interior design of Norfolk House was to define the London town house for the next century.
+But it was the design of the interior of Norfolk House that was particularly influential, coming to define the layout and ground plan of the London town house for the next century.
 The floor plan was based on an adaptation of one of the secondary wings he had built at Holkham Hall.
 A circuit of reception rooms centred on a grand staircase, with the staircase hall replacing the Italian traditional inner courtyard or two-storey hall.
-This arrangement of salons allowed guests at large parties to circulate, having been received at the head of the staircase, without doubling back on arriving guests.
+This arrangement of salons allowed the circulation of guests at large parties; having been received at the head of the staircase they were able to move through the reception rooms without having to double back on later-arriving guests.
 The second advantage was that while each room had access to the next, it also had access to the central stairs, thus allowing only one or two rooms to be used at a time for smaller functions.
-Previously, guests in London houses had had to reach the principal salon through a long enfilade of minor reception rooms.
-In this square and compact way, Brettingham came close to recreating the layout of an original Palladian Villa.
+Previously, guests in London houses could only reach the principal salon by progressing through a long enfilade of minor reception rooms.
+In this square and compact way, Brettingham came close to recreating the layout of an original Palladian villa.
 He transformed what Andrea Palladio had conceived as a country retreat into a London mansion appropriate for the lifestyle of the British aristocracy, with its reversal of the usual Italian domestic pattern of a large palazzo in town, and a smaller villa in the country.
 As happened so often in Brettingham's career, Robert Adam later developed this design concept further, and was credited with its success.
 However, Brettingham's plan for Norfolk House was to serve as the prototype for many London mansions over the next few decades.